Bahamas

 - Youth Leadership Roles

-- Youth are increasingly taking on leadership roles in community organizations and social movements, advocating for change and development.
+- Youth are increasingly taking on leadership roles in civic organizations, environmental advocacy, and entrepreneurship, driving innovation and change.

 - Innovation And Startups